NativeScript/plugins/packages/auto-fit-text/README.md

 # @nativescript/auto-fit-text

-A plugin that extends the Nativescript [Label](https://docs.nativescript.org/ui/label) with changes to adjust the font size according to the label's width.
+A plugin that extends the Nativescript [Label](https://docs.nativescript.org/ui/label) with the functionality to adjust the font size according to the label's width.

 ## Installation